radbrt/precoil/README.md

 # Coiled config block

 Running coiled functions as tasks from Prefect flows is awesome.
 This little block simply contains the Coiled credentials, and you can run the built-in `configure()` function before you run your coiled code to set up credentials.
+If you run your flows from your local laptop you are probably logged in to Coiled already, you have a coiled config under your home folder and you don't have to bother with this.
+But if you use Coiled and run your Prefect flows from Docker or similar where you don't want a token to live in perpetuity, this repo is for you.

 ## Before you begin